clemsadand/AirPollution/README.md

 -   `EarlyStopping`: Utility to prevent overfitting.
 -   Helper functions for sampling collocation points (LHS) and computing gradients.

+### Crouzeix-Raviart Finite Element Method (CR-FEM)

+The CR-FEM approach discretizes the spatial domain using a triangular mesh.
+The concentration variable is approximated by piecewise linear functions that are continuous at the midpoints of element edges (Crouzeix-Raviart elements).
+A Backward Euler scheme is used for time discretization.
+The `crbe.py` script handles mesh creation, matrix assembly, solution, and error computation.

+Key components:
+-   `create_mesh()`: Generates a square mesh using `gmsh`.
+-   `Problem`: Defines the analytical solution, initial conditions, boundary conditions, and source term.
+-   `Domain`: Specifies the physical domain parameters.
+-   `MeshData`: Stores and processes mesh information.
+-   `ElementCR`: Defines properties of the Crouzeix-Raviart reference element.
+-   `BESCRFEM`: Implements the Backward Euler Scheme with CR-FEM, including matrix assembly, solving the linear system, and computing errors.

 ## File Structure

+-   `pinn.py`: Contains the implementation of the Physics-Informed Neural Network solver.
 -   `crbe.py`: Contains the implementation of the Crouzeix-Raviart Finite Element Method solver.
--   `pinn.py`: Contains the implementation of the Physics-Informed Neural Network solver.
+-   `pinn_experiments.py`: Script to run and log experiments for the PINN solver, varying mesh sizes for evaluation and network neuron counts.
 -   `crbe_experiments.py`: Script to run and log experiments for the CR-FEM solver with varying mesh sizes.
--   `pinn_experiments.py`: Script to run and log experiments for the PINN solver, varying mesh sizes for evaluation and network neuron counts.
 -   `requirements.txt`: Lists the Python dependencies for the project.
 -   `Readme.md`: This file.
 -   `experimental_results/`: (Generated directory) Stores CSV files with results from experiment scripts.